telerik/ajax-docs/controls/editor/accessibility-and-internationalization/creating-accessible-content/use-headers-in-content.md

 ---
 title: Use Headers in Content
-page_title: Use Headers in Content | RadEditor for ASP.NET AJAX Documentation
+page_title: Use Headers in Content - RadEditor
-description: Use Headers in Content
+description: Check our Web Forms article about Use Headers in Content.
 slug: editor/accessibility-and-internationalization/creating-accessible-content/use-headers-in-content
 tags: use,headers,in,content
 published: True